mischakolbe/node_calculator/README.md

 And run this command in a terminal:
 `.\mayapy.exe -m unittest discover -s >path\to\node_calculator\tests< -v`

 ### Think this is useful?
-Share the love and buy me a hot chocolate ;P
+I won't say no, if you insist on buying me a hot chocolate ;P
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/mischakolbe1)